 Two Important Court Cases

-In 1940 the Taubert firm instituted proceedings before the Commercial Court of Bern against a watch case manufacturer of Bassecourt named Piquerez-Frésard, which was in the opinion of the Tauberts, imitating their decagonal back watch cases.
+In 1940 the Taubert company instituted proceedings before the Commercial Court of Bern against a watch case manufacturer of Bassecourt named Piquerez-Frésard, which was in the opinion of the Tauberts, imitating their Decagonal back watch cases.
 Piquerez then challenged the validity of the patent.

 During the trial, expert opinion was sought from M. Berner, director of the School of Horology in Bienne.
-M. Berner concluded that some claims in the patent were not new.
+M. Berner concluded that some claims in the patent were not new and therefore could no be protected by patent.
 However, he allowed the claims on the polygonal periphery of the screwed case back, considering that they met the required characteristics of "an invention, idea, or even daring, technical progress, etc.."
 M. Berner maintained his view after having heard conflicting legal opinions from Blum & Co., Matter, and others.

-Following the expert's report, the parties agreed on November 12, 1941, a court settlement under which the Taubert patent was limited to the following claim: "Hermetic watch case comprising a middle, and a portion (bottom or bezel) screwed therein, characterized in that the outer periphery of this section is in cross section, polygonal."
-So the Taubert claim to a patent on the decagonal case back was upheld.
+Following the expert's report the parties agreed, on 12 November 1941, a court settlement under which the Taubert patent was limited to the following claim: "Hermetic watch case comprising a middle, and a portion (bottom or bezel) screwed therein, characterized in that the outer periphery of this section is in cross section, polygonal."
+So the Taubert claim to a patent on the Decagonal case, or in fact any case back with polygonal flats on the back or bezel, was upheld.

 1939 Taubert Advertisement